 Once a simple German teacher of music and religion Klaus jürgen Vrede came to Carcassonne.
 Looking around the miraculously preserved to our time fortress, he suddenly came up with the idea of a Board game.
 The theme of the game was the same city-fortress Carcassonne, which inspired the idea of the game.

 But the name is probably not the main attraction of the game.
 Much more epic is the fact that thanks to her and American Alison Hansel first appeared the term “meeple”, which we often use when we talk about Board games.
 In November 2000, Alison considered the game components of Carcassonne and saw the wooden figures of men, she immediately said that it was “meeples”.
-Boston cell boarders instantly picked up the term, and then the word “mipl” began to spread to other States of America and different countries.
+Boston cell borders instantly picked up the term, and then the word “mipl” began to spread to other States of America and different countries.

 Who doesn’t know — Meeple is a compilation of two words “my” and “people” — “my people”.

-Be sure to check out the article – board games for fun at home by Cassandra Rosas, it’s quite fascinating!
+Be sure to check out the article – Board Games for fun at home by Cassandra Rosas, it’s quite fascinating!

 So what is the peculiarity?